History of Stamford, Connecticut: Downtown redevelopment

+21st century

 On September 11, 2001, nine city residents lost their lives in the 9/11 attacks, all at the World Trade Center: Alexander Braginsky, 38; Stephen Patrick Cherry, 41; Geoffrey W. Cloud, 36; John Fiorito, 40; Bennett Lawson Fisher, 58; Paul R. Hughes, 38; Sean Rooney, 50 (whose widow, Beverly Eckert, became a leading 9/11 family activist); Randolph Scott, 48; and Thomas F. Theurkauf Jr., 44.
 A total of 65 Connecticut residents lost their lives on that day.

+In 2003, the Stamford Transportation Center was renovated.

+In 2005, the company opened its 115-room Courtyard by Marriott Hotel at the corner of Summer and Broad Streets.

 One of the biggest fires in Stamford's history occurred April 3, 2006 in the South End.
 The fire started in a piano store in a building that was part of the former Yale & Towne lock factory complex.
 It spread to a neighboring building housing antiques dealers.
 Eight businesses were destroyed and others were damaged.
 City fire marshals never determined the cause, but said an unfixed sprinkler system helped the fire spread.
 Firefighters used 1 million gallons (1000000 USgal) of water in three hours and then had to pump water from Long Island Sound when the water mains ran out.
 Dark mushroom clouds formed over the scene, visible for miles along Interstate 95.
 About 200 residents from homes on Pacific and Henry streets were evacuated.
 In July 2006, more than 100 antiques dealers filed a class-action lawsuit against the owner, Antares Real Estate Services of Greenwich.

-In recent years, Stamford has appeared as a setting in some television shows: In the NBC television series The Office, the character Jim Halpert transferred to a Dunder Mifflin branch in Stamford.
-The sitcom My Wife and Kids is set in Stamford.
-An episode of The Cosby Show mentioned a neighborhood supermarket chain as being based in Stamford.

 In the early afternoon of August 3, 2006, one of the hottest days of the year when air conditioning raised electricity consumption, downtown Stamford experienced a blackout after underground electricity cables on Summer Street overheated and caught fire.
 Many offices were forced to close down.
 A concert (part of the Alive@Five series) with Hootie & the Blowfish continued at Columbus Park early that evening, but many restaurants had to throw out their food beforehand.